 - opening up co-working spaces in church buildings for lone workers and start-ups

-- signposting business owners to sources of support for their employees and families – on relationships, debt, bereavement, addiction – improve wellbeing, boost productivity and reduce absenteeism
+- signposting owners to sources of support for their employees and families – on relationships, debt, bereavement, addiction – improve wellbeing, boost productivity and reduce absenteeism